CORP: Closed-Form One-shot Representation-Preserving Structured Pruning for Transformers: Introduction

-Our contributions are: \begin{itemize} \item we show that one-shot structured pruning fails primarily due to representation error, not poor importance ranking.
-Removing entire channels introduces systematic bias that accumulates across layers. \item we reformulate structured pruning as a representation recovery problem.
-Instead of optimizing what to remove, CORP explicitly models and compensates for the representations that pruning destroys. \item We propose CORP, a closed-form compensation framework for structured pruning without labels, gradients, or fine-tuning. \item we demonstrate that explicit compensation, not ranking choice, determines accuracy preservation under one-shot constraints.
-CORP scales from DeiT-Tiny to DeiT-Huge and delivers real hardware speedups. \end{itemize}
+Our contributions are: \begin{itemize} \item We reframe one-shot structured pruning as a representation recovery problem, shifting focus from ranking to reconstruction, while retaining simple ranking criteria. \item We propose CORP, a closed-form compensation framework for one-shot structured pruning without labels, gradients, or fine-tuning. \item We demonstrate strong accuracy preservation and practical efficiency gains across scales. \end{itemize}